Using machine tool probes for precision metrology in the manufacturing of forged wheel and car chassis

 Through Renishaw, we discovered machine tool probe measurement solutions that could deliver in-process measurement control and real-time data feedback on our existing CNC machines, thereby providing effective precision manufacturing control.
 This was a massive help in terms of increasing production efficiency and precision.”

 The production of aluminium forged wheel rims

 The forged wheel production process is complex, particularly for low-volume, high-diversity production.
 SAI produces more than 200 types of wheel which requires the utmost production flexibility.
 Strict standards are applied to workpiece setting, reference measurements and key dimension detection during metal processing, as the precision requirements for machining wheel mounting surfaces exceed the requirements of even the aerospace industry.
 SAI currently has 600 CNC machine tools working on wheel rim production, including 150 Victor Taichung lathes and 450 YCM milling machines.
 All these machine tools are engaged in production on a three shift process five days per week.
-So how does SAI ensure that the precision and stability of 600 machine tools remains consistent?

 In order to increase production precision and reduce scrap, SAI equipped the relevant lathes with Renishaw OLP40 touch probes, which use optical signal transmission and are adapted for turning processes.
 The CNC milling machines were equipped with RMP60 machine tool probes which use wireless radio transmission to measure workpiece position and reference height, as well as providing in-line key dimension detection, thereby increasing production performance.